abcodeworks/WebShortcut-PC/README.md

 Notes
 -----
+- Currently there is only a standalone jar for launching shortcuts.
 - The launcher does not appear to work on Windows with files with unicode characters (it gives a file not found exception).
 - the build script for the WebShortcut Android app icons also creates